 Would the non-Christians you know label you as "judgmental"?
-How do we walk in the tension between maintaining our standards while wooing people to Jesus?
+How do we walk in the tension between maintaining our principles and standards while wooing people to Jesus?
 How did Jesus do that?
 These are critical questions that we must wrestle with if we want to be Christ-followers in our post-Christian world.

 In a series of interviews with sixteen to twenty-nine-year-old outsiders, 87 percent of them labeled Christians as judgmental (UnChristian, What A New Generation Really Thinks About Christianity And Why It Matters, Baker Books).
 They described most Christians as people who looked down their noses at anyone different from them.
-They said that most Christians they knew reflected a "holier than thou" posture--if you smoke, drink, cuss, sport a tattoo or eyebrow ring, use food stamps, put your kids in day care, cut your grass on Sunday, flirt with your married boss--you couldn't possibly be a good person or be worthy of a relationship with God.
+They said that most Christians they knew reflected a "holier than thou" posture–oh, you smoke, drink, cuss, sport a tattoo or eyebrow ring, use food stamps, put your kids in day care, cut your grass on Sunday, flirt with your married boss–you couldn't possibly be a good person or be worthy of a relationship with God.

 What was Jesus' attitude toward captives of the enemy?
 He went where they were and started conversations that caused sinners to flock to him.
 His demeanor, His words, and His actions drew sinners like a magnet.
-He called them out of trees and invited Himself to dinner at their houses.
+He called them out of trees and invited Himself to dinner at their house.
 He stood in the way of their stoning when they'd been caught in the act.
 He interacted with them at wells when it was socially unacceptable.
 He called them to be His closest confidantes.
 He allowed them to wash His feet with their tears, even when others scoffed and demeaned.
 He didn't care what others said or thought.
 He never compromised His standards but somehow people knew He was their true "friend".
 No one ever accused Jesus of being judgmental.
 They seemed to know that He had their best interest at heart.